 About the research

-To achieve the ultimate goal of this exploratory project, a proof of concept study will be carried out to evaluate the advantages of CS through a set of coupon and full-scale tests on the corrosion resistance and structural performance of steel elements with and without coating.
-This is expected to not only demonstrate the promise of this emerging technique, but also to tailor the CS process for transportation infrastructure applications, for the very first time.
-It is anticipated that the outcome of this project builds on the capacities developed to date in rapidly growing domains of additive manufacturing and robotic construction.
-This will maximize the impact of this innovative project, which holds a great promise for future use and implementation.
+To achieve the ultimate goal of this exploratory project, a proof-of-concept study was carried out to evaluate the advantages of CS through a set of coupon tests to determine the corrosion resistance of structural steel with and without coating.
+The outcome not only demonstrates the promise of this emerging technique but can also be used to help tailor the CS process for transportation infrastructure applications for the very first time.
+This contribution will maximize the impact of this innovative technique, which holds great promise for future use and implementation.